CZ-NIC/knot/src/knot/modules/dnsproxy/dnsproxy.rst

 The module forwards all queries, or all specific zone queries if configured per zone, to the indicated server for resolution.
-If configured in the fallback mode, only localy unsatisfied queries are forwarded.
+If configured in the fallback mode, only locally unsatisfied queries are forwarded.
 I.e. a tiny DNS proxy.
 There are several uses of this feature:

 * A substitute public-facing server in front of the real one